Infidelity Therapy + Affair Recovery| Online Couples Therapy in California & Oregon

 Uncertainty about how to show up for your partner's pain

-Both of you are hurting.
-Both of you deserve support.
-And both of you have real work to do — different work, but equally important — if this relationship is going to heal.
+Both of you are hurting and deserve compassionate, non-judgmental support.
+And both of you have real work to do if this relationship is going to heal.

 Can a Relationship Survive an Affair?